jdscolam/es6-sandbox/README.md

 # es6-sandbox
 A quick place to mess around with es6 stuff.

+Great news!
+This is now connected to our #Slack!

 Currently we have the following:
 - Transpiling to ES5 "dist" folder (WebStorm File-Watcher based)
 - DI/IoC